EmersedFox/paw-network/README.md

     Secure & Permission-Based: Owner-only commands are restricted to a specific user ID for security.

+Join the Network

+Want to add your server to the Paw Network?
+You can apply to join by visiting our official Discord server: Join the Paw Network Hub
 Setup Instructions

 Follow these steps to get your instance of the Paw Network bot running.